MicrosoftDocs/VBA-Docs/api/Access.Form.MaxRecords.md

 Records are returned in the order specified by the query's ORDER BY clause.

-You can use the **MaxRecords** property in situations where limited system resources might prohibit a large number of returned records.
+Use the **MaxRecords** property in situations where limited system resources might prohibit a large number of returned records.

 ## Example